onlyhavecans/web-exploration5/content/spurs_jimmying_janging/_index.md

 - High grade assasins attempted to take out the team when trying to make the Thorn Drop.
 - Invited to work for and maybe join The Kings
 - They have been invoted back to "the House" by a robot that called it "My Strip" once they are done "Playing with the Thorn."
+- Mr Barker has some clues for RobCo factory
+- The NCR has sent out the team to investigater Nipton... and the team never game back

 ## Faces & Placees